-fit recently sat down with Michelle Heesch, a Certified Child Life Specialist at Sanford CHILD Services, to learn how caregivers can aid children in understanding and expressing their feelings and emotions and how this furthers their development.
+fit recently sat down with Michelle Heesch, a Pediatric RN and Certified Child Life Specialist, to learn how caregivers can aid children in understanding and expressing their feelings and emotions and how this furthers their development.

 At times, it can be challenging to express how we feel.
 How can parents/guardians aid children in identifying and labeling their feelings?
 Often times, children aren’t quite sure how to accurately express how they feel.
 This can be because of a limited vocabulary or not understanding what they are feeling.
 Think of a toddler's vocabulary when they only know a few words.
 It’s difficult to say "I'm really overwhelmed," so it comes out as a tantrum instead.
 Children benefit from adults giving them the words for their feelings in the moment, and when adults can model that behavior and name their own feelings.
 It’s very appropriate to tell your children what you are feeling and why.
 For example:

 - “I feel so happy when I can spend time with you.
 When I’m happy, I feel like smiling.”

 - “I'm frustrated my plans didn't work out.
 When I'm frustrated, my tummy feels funny and I feel like giving up.”

 - “I'm sad we can't go to the park right now.
 When I'm sad, I sometimes feel like crying.”

 Why is it important for kids to understand their feelings and emotions?
 When children don’t understand their emotions or don’t have the opportunity to express what they are feeling, often they grow up to be adults that don’t know how to articulate their feelings and emotions.
 When children are given the words to express what’s going on, it helps them self-regulate their emotions and identify coping strategies to help when they are feeling a certain way.
 As children become more familiar with the names of their emotions, they can verbalize how they are feeling which decreases tantrums, outbursts, and other unpleasant behaviors.